Dual career in Germany

 If you entered the country as a non-EU citizen with a researcher visa, as a highly qualified person or with a Blue Card in accordance with the Residence Act, then your partner will also benefit from the favourable conditions.
 Spouses of researchers and highly qualified persons receive a residence permit and are allowed to work.

-- Information on these and other questions relations to work permits and entering the country can be found in the leaflet on Research stays in Germany (PDF, 2 MB) published by the Federal Office for Migration and Refugees.
+- Information on these and other questions relations to work permits and entering the country can be found on the website of the Federal Office for Migration and Refugees.

 - Information is also available from the Aliens’ Authority in your municipality.